Program Information

 Arts and Sciences - Group B

-Provider Equivalent: AH 294 Renaissance Rome & Its Monuments
+Provider Equivalent: AH 294 Renaissance Rome and Its Monuments

 This course will provide the student with a clear grasp of the Renaissance city and a range of artwork produced in Rome from the end of the Great Schism (1417) to the beginning of the Council of Trent (1545).
 The majority of contact hours will be on-site and therefore a primary aim of this course is to develop skills of visual analysis and will place an emphasis on architecture.
 In-class lectures will introduce historical context and theory allowing the student to understand artworks studied conceptually and place commissions within a socio-historic framework.
 Ultimately, the student will become intimately acquainted with the topography, urban makeup and history of the city and its monuments.
 This course requires an activities fee of €25.